 Things I like about Instant Teleseminar

 - The Instant Teleseminar site may be ugly, but the good news is that they allow you to embed their player on your own website.
 I love this feature of Instant Teleseminar.
-It means that if you’re holding a free webcast or webinar, you can have a link to buy a product you are promoting right on the page.
+It means that if you’re holding a free webinar, you can have a link to buy a product you are promoting right on the page.
 Even if you choose not to do that, being able to have the page on your domain with your branding is a major advantage.